Clenching and Grinding Your Teeth in Winston Hills, NSW

 Injections provide temporary relief and will require re-treatment every 4 to 6 months to remain effective.
 Dr Martina will have the ability to adjust injection potency to ensure you enjoy relief from painful symptoms.

 Do You Grind Your Teeth?

-Contact our Baulkham Hills dental studio to arrange a booking with Dr Lavery to get the answers you need for the best oral health.
+Contact our Winston Hills dental studio to arrange a booking with Dr Lavery to get the answers you need for the best oral health.
 Her warm approach to care and ability to put patients at ease takes the stress out of dental visits.
+W

 If you suspect you grind your teeth or your partner has mentioned teeth grinding, we can help you achieve improved oral health and greater comfort.